adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 28/10/20

+* Came across [this article](https://www.wadhwaniai.org/2020/10/27/ml-system-re-design/) on designing code-bases for research projects.

 ## 27/10/20

 * Float double interconversions are messy and lead to random-non reproducible results.
 Have to be careful!